dharmachand/nifi-testing/README.md

          ```
 	* [Docker Desktop](https://www.docker.com/products/docker-desktop)
 * Run & Configure
     * Nifi custom process nar file needs to be copied to docker/nifi-extensions folder whenever there is any update.
-Please checkout code from [nifi-extensions](https://stash.blackline.corp/projects/LINK/repos/blackline.nifi.extensions/browse?at=refs%2Fheads%2Fdev) and build nar.

       *Note: Temporarily, until certs are added to vault, one has to modify the VaultTransitClient.java with an additional header: (X-Vault-Token)*
   ```